Columbus nightclub shooting: Perpetrator

-Standing 6 ft 3 in and weighing over 250 lbs, Gale decided to take up boxing and American football after his military discharge.
+Standing 6 ft 3 in and weighing over 250 lbs, Gale decided to take up boxing and football after his military discharge.
 He joined the Lima Thunder, a semi-professional football team in northwest Ohio, as an offensive lineman, and would listen to Pantera before games.
 Gale, a lifelong fan of heavy metal, became obsessed with Pantera while he was in high school, and remained fixated on the band even after their 2003 separation.
-Gale's former friend Dave Johnson told reporters that Gale had shown up at a mutual friend's house with Pantera lyrics that he had claimed were his own, and that Gale asserted that Pantera had stolen lyrics from him and were attempting to steal his identity.
+Gale's former friend Dave Johnson told reporters that Gale had shown up at a mutual friend's house with Pantera lyrics that he had claimed were his own, asserting that Pantera had plagiarized the lyrics and were attempting to steal his identity.

 Many of Gale's friends began to distance themselves from him as his behavior became increasingly erratic; once, he told his former friend Mark Break that God was asking him to kill Marilyn Manson.
 Others noted that he would talk and laugh to himself, would pretend to hold an imaginary dog, and that he would bother patrons at the tattoo parlor across the street from his apartment, staring at clients and engaging them in conversations about heavy metal music.

-Gale was relatively unknown in Marysville, a town of about 16,000.
-His neighbors remembered him as quiet and aloof, and many noted the thick, dark-rimmed eyeglasses that he wore.
+Gale's neighbors remembered him as quiet and aloof.
 He had been stopped multiple times for traffic citations, and had been charged with criminal trespassing for both skateboarding and sleeping outside.

 At the time of the shooting, Gale lived alone in an apartment above an abandoned storefront.
-After the shooting, police officers found two handwritten notes inside his apartment.
+After the shooting, police officers found two handwritten notes inside the apartment.
 One read, "You'll see come alive.
 I'll take your life and make it mine.
 This is my life I'm gone.
 Git me."
 The other read, "You'll see the sky fall.
 I'll makes Pig fly.
 Come on and give me some, Come on give me some.
 Do it and Die, Do it and Die."